megg-at-github/Panopticon-Open-Source-Project/README.md

 1. Needed storage: 3.39 KB.
 2. Certainly install Python to the device which is running this software.
 3. Install any code editor, for a better environment than the command prompt.
+4. Then import Bcrypt, and Password module from Command Prompt.
+If you don't know, search in Google